kiba/Writings/tfh/prologue.md

 Far from extinguishing the Fire of humanity, peace instead strengthened the Fire.

+## The Fall

-It was not inevitable that civilizations would fall, but the dragons are far from omnipotent, nor perfect, but they were imperfect enough that the fall did came.
+The dragons are far from omnipotent, nor are they perfect.
 All was not well under the dragons' rule during the last few decades of their rule.
 Whether it was the observance of the dragons's daily feast and the long line of taxation wagons that feed their temples, or the opulence of their treasure, or their patronage of the bureaucracy; envy, greed, and suspicion grew.
 Religious fervor against the dragons festered and flourished.

 Contrary to popular beliefs, the antebellum time was a period of great prosperity.
 People did not suffer for the want of food, or goods they could buy.
 Technology and science steadfastly improve the economy, but those introduced drastic changes to society.
 It must have alarmed the power structure that was in place since the beginning of the dragon age.

 Discontent eventually broke into war.
 The samurai class, which by then had thrown away their swords in favor of becoming a new set of nobility, rallied their armies and their Fire users.
 Their armies met the dragons and their servants on the battlefields, in the dragons' temples, and in the cities and settlements.

-Nobody knew how to fight wars by then, but the centuries of peace has cultivated Fire into a terrible weapon.
+Nobody knew how to fight wars by then, but the two centuries of peace has cultivated Fire into a terrible weapon.
 Horrific casualties quickly mounted with the destruction of the environment around them.
 Ironically,t he worst offenders were the fire users.
 Sheer determination overcame their sense of self-preservation, and they would frequently fight to the death.

 Of course, with countless battles, sieges, and skirmishes, the armies relearned their skills, but that was rendered irrelevant by the collapsing logistics.
-When the samurai lords cannot pay their soldiers, armies often devolved into bandits, looting everything around them, further destroying sustainability.
+When the samurai lords cannot pay their soldiers, armies often devolved into bandits, looting everything around them, further destroying the foundation of civilization.

 The years of war eventually driven out the dragons, but the victory was absolutely worthless.
 Libraries and monasteries were ransacked and destroyed.
 Famine and diseases spread across the land.
-Hordes of beasts and monsters invaded the kingdoms, destroying what's left of the aftermath, plunging the kingdoms into a new dark age.
+Hordes of beasts and monsters invaded the kingdoms, destroying what's left of the aftermath, plunging the kingdoms into a new dark age, until there is only one Kingdom that we know of.

+Maybe there are other surviving kingdoms, we do not know, but we prayed and hoped that the other kingdoms did.

 With the population crash, Fire users declined in number and efficacy.
 Fire masters who survived frequently could not find apprentices, and often found themselves too busy trying to survive.

 The great majority of the blame went to the samurai nobility, regardless of which side they were on.
-From then on, the word 'samurai' was a cause for disdain and disgust.
+From then on, the word 'samurai' was more like an insult.
+The nobility retreated from that heritage as much as they can.

+## The Ninjas

 Of the Fire users that survived the war, ninjas were the most numerous.
 Ninjas emerged in the warring states period, doing jobs that most samurai find distasteful, such as spying and assassinations.
 They were open to everyone, regardless of their class.
 After the ennoblement of samurais, which restricted their Fire users further, the ninjas expanded the kind of jobs they will do, even as they were forced to abandon certain jobs as being illegal.